oracle/node-oracledb/INSTALL.md

 Install a C compiler:

-- On Linux, GCC 4.4.7 (the default on Oracle Linux 6) is known to work.
+- On Linux, GCC 4.8.5 (the default on Oracle Linux 7) is known to work.

-- On macOS install Xcode from the Mac App store.
+- On macOS (Intel x86) install Xcode from the Mac App store.

 - On Windows, install a C build environment such as Microsoft Visual Studio 2017.
 Compilers supported by Oracle libraries are